coralscreates/coralscreates/README.md

 - Tableau

 ### 💻 Projects
-- What are the characteristics that influence/predict song popularity?
+- What are the characteristics that predict song popularity?
 - Exploring the indicators that influence artist popularity.
 <!--
 **coralscreates/coralscreates** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.